Capital gains tax on separation

 What does it mean to be separated from my spouse/civil partner for CGT purposes?

-For CGT purposes, you are able to transfer assets between you and your spouse or civil partner without incurring any CGT liability provided you live with them at some point in the tax year.
-The transfer is said to occur at ‘no gain, no loss’ because the recipient inherits the base cost of the asset being transferred.
+For CGT purposes, you are able to transfer assets between you and your spouse or civil partner without incurring an immediate CGT liability provided you are not separated from them.
+The transfer is said to occur at ‘no gain no loss’ and we explain more about how this works below.

 - by a formal deed of separation; or